It’s 7:30 am. I hear one of my kids racing up the stairs…

 In the summer (and during quarantine), this baby saves my sanity!
 The kids must complete it before screens or playing with the neighbors.
 So, at least I know they get clothes on and brush their teeth every day!

-Sign up to pick up your kid’s first checklist AND our older kids checklists!
+Sign up to pick up your kids checklists!
 As a bonus, you’ll receive our “chores for money sheet” as well!

 What do you do with your kids to make them more independent?
 I’d love to know!